The practices associated with mindful awareness have been

 https://doi.org/10.1007/s12671-015-0387-6

-This controlled research study was conducted in eight 3rd grade classrooms to measure the effect of a 10-minute per day audio mindful-based social emotional learning (MBSEL) intervention on academic and behavior measures as well as on teaching operations.
-The results showed a statistically positive improvement of 18.8% reading, 12% science, and 7% GPA overall.
-Additionally, students had 60% fewer behavior events, as measured by office referrals, with no change to curriculum since the program was run during normal transition times.
+This controlled research study was conducted in eight 3rd grade classrooms to measure the effect of Inner Explorer, a 10-minute per day audio mindfulness-based social emotional learning (MBSEL) intervention on academic and behavior measures as well as on teaching operations.
+The results showed a statistically positive improvement of 16% GPA overall, 18.8% reading, 11.2% math, and 20.6% science grades.
+Additionally, students had 60% fewer behavior events as measured by principal office referrals, with no change to curriculum since the program was run during normal transition times.

 Mindfulness-Based interventions have increased in popularity in psychiatry, but the impact of these treatments on disorder-relevant biomarkers would greatly enhance efficacy and mechanistic evidence.
 If Generalized Anxiety Disorder (GAD) is successfully treated, relevant biomarkers should change, supporting the impact of treatment and suggesting improved resilience to stress.
 MBSR participants had a significantly greater reduction in ACTH AUC compared to control participants.
 Similarly, the MBSR group had a greater reduction in inflammatory cytokines' AUC concentrations.
 We found larger reductions in stress markers for patients with GAD in the MBSR class compared to control; this provides the first combined hormonal and immunological evidence that MBSR may enhance resilience to stress.